Six Steps to Financial Aid at USF

 You must be accepted for admission before financial aid offers can be made.
 It is recommended that you apply for admission in the fall or early winter.

 The University of Sioux Falls offers numerous scholarship opportunities.
 Some have deadlines and require additional forms.
 You do not need to complete the FAFSA prior to completing a scholarship application.
-Photocopy any scholarship applications before they are mailed.
+Photocopy any scholarship applications for your records before they are mailed.

-3. Apply for Department of Education PIN (personal identification number).
-The student and at least one parent should apply for a PIN before completing the FAFSA.
-The PIN will serve as the electronic signature when filing the FAFSA on-line, as well as making corrections to your FAFSA on-line.
+You and at least one parent should apply for a FSA ID before completing the FAFSA.
+The FSA ID will serve as your electronic signature when filing the FAFSA online, as well as making corrections to your FAFSA online.
 It also allows you to e-sign a Master Promissory Note (eMPN).

 The FAFSA allows you to be considered for aid from Federal Financial Aid Programs.
-When applying on-line, print a copy of your FAFSA before submitting it.
-About 2 weeks after filing the FAFSA, you will receive a report called a Student Aid Report (SAR).
-If there are extraordinary circumstances in your family's situation that you feel aren't reflected on the FAFSA, you should provide documentation, including a written statement, explaining those circumstances to the Director of Financial Aid.
+After filing the FAFSA, you will receive a report called a Student Aid Report (SAR) via email.
+If there are extraordinary circumstances in your family's situation that you feel are not reflected on the FAFSA, you should provide documentation, including a written statement, explaining those circumstances to the Director of Financial Aid.
 Special Circumstances are reviewed on a case-by-case basis.

 IRS Tax Transcript or use of IRS Data Retrieval Tool which verifies: